Cluster M 46 with Planetary Nebula NGC 2438

 Planetary Nebula NGC 2438

 A special jewel in the open star cluster M 46 is the planetary nebula NGC 2438, which appears to the observer within the cluster, about 7 arc minutes from the center.
-The PN was first recorded by Sir William Herschel.
+The PN was discovered by Sir William Herschel on 19 March 1786.
+He listed it as IV 39 with the notes: «Pretty bright, round, resolvable, within the 46th of the Conoissance des Temps almost of an equal light throughout 2' diameter.
+No connection with the cluster, which is free from nebulosity.» [464]

 A membership of the PN in the star cluster is excluded, since the two have different radial velocities.
 The distance of the PN is given as 3300 light years, which gives a true diameter of 70'000 AU or a little more than one light year.
 It appears that the PN is in front of the actual cluster, but the distance between the two objects is not known accurately enough to be definite.
 The central star appears visually about 17.5 mag bright, but is relatively easy to photograph because of its strong radiation in the blue and UV range.
 The calculated surface temperature is around 75'000 Kelvin.